magnumjs/mag.js/examples/README.md

 }

 //here's the view
-todo.view = function(state) {
+// it is called on every change to the state object todo.view = function(state) {

   //Here's the most basic way of implementing the view-to-model part of the binding: